Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Abstract

 Success in Open Source Software (OSS) is often perceived as an exclusively code-centric endeavor.
-This perception can exclude a variety of individuals with a diverse set of skills and backgrounds, in turn helping create the current diversity \& inclusion imbalance in OSS.
-Because people's perspectives of success affect their personal, professional, and life choices, to be able to support a diverse class of individuals, we must first understand what OSS contributors consider successful.
+This perception can exclude a variety of individuals with a diverse set of skills and backgrounds, in turn helping exacerbate the current diversity \& inclusion imbalance in OSS.
+Because one's perspective of success can affect one's personal, professional, and life choices, to support a diverse class of individuals we must first understand how OSS contributors understand success.
 Thus far, research has used a uni-dimensional, code-centric lens to define success.
-In this paper, we challenge this status-quo and reveal the multi-faceted definition of success among OSS contributors.
-We do so through interviews with 27 OSS contributors who are recognized as successful in their communities, and a follow-up open survey with 193 OSS contributors.
-Our study provides nuanced definitions of success perceptions in OSS, which might help devise strategies to attract and retain a diverse set of contributors, helping them attain their ``pots of gold at the end of the rainbow".
+In this paper, we challenge this status quo to reveal OSS contributors' multifaceted definitions of success.
+We do so through interviews with 27 OSS contributors whose communities recognize them as successful, and a follow-up open survey with 193 OSS contributors.
+Our study provides nuanced definitions of success perceptions in OSS, which might help devise strategies to attract and retain a diverse set of contributors, helping them attain their unique ``pot of gold at the end of the rainbow".

 }